What Are Sanding Belts?

 Often these machines have a built-in disc sander that utilizes the same motor as the belt pulley.
 These types of machines are commonly referred to as combo belt grinders and very popular among knife making enthusiasts.

 The Four Main Abrasive Grains

 There are four main abrasive grains, each with their own set of characteristics and plus points.
 Some best suited only for prep jobs, and some that work well with sanding metal.

-Aluminium oxide usually appears with a distinctive red / brown color that is arguably the most popular sanding belt for wood that's available on the market today.
+Aluminum oxide usually appears with a distinctive red / brown color that is arguably the most popular sanding belt for wood that's available on the market today.
 It's achieved this popularity by being so affordable, durable, and efficient at sanding wood as well as metal.
-Aluminium oxide sanding belts can be used on virtually any kind of sander to great effect.
-When manufactured from premium quality materials with a strong, durable backing, aluminium oxide sanding belts are guaranteed to produce professional results on a broad range of materials.
+Aluminum oxide sanding belts can be used on virtually any kind of sander to great effect.
+When manufactured from premium quality materials with a strong, durable backing, aluminum oxide sanding belts are guaranteed to produce professional results on a broad range of materials.
 This kind of belt is great for general purpose sanding.